mozilla/experimenter/schemas/README.md

 # Nimbus Schemas

-This directory contains a published package of schemas used by different parts of the Mozilla Nimbus experimentation ecosystem.
+This directory contains a package of schemas published to various repositories for use by different parts of the Mozilla Nimbus experimentation ecosystem.

-## Versioning
-`mozilla-nimbus-schemas` uses a date-based versioning scheme.
-The format is `yyyy.m.#`, where `m` is the non-zero-padded month, and `#` is an incrementing number starting from 1 for each month.
-For example, the second release in June of 2023 would have a version of `2023.6.2`.

 ## Installation/Usage
 ### Prerequisites
 - python ^3.10
 - poetry ^1.2.2
+- node ^16
+- yarn ^1.22

+#### Common Operations
 From project root (i.e., parent to this directory)
 - Install: `make schemas_install`
 - Run linting and tests: `make schemas_check`
 - Code formatting: `make schemas_code_format`

+#### Building Python Schemas Package
+`make schemas_build`

+#### Building Typescript Schemas Package
+`make schemas_build_npm`

 ## Schemas
 ### Jetstream

 Contains schemas describing analysis results, metadata, and errors from [Jetstream](https://github.com/mozilla/jetstream).

+## Deployment
+The build and deployment occurs automatically through CI.
+A deployment is triggered on merges into the `main` branch when the version number changes.
+Schemas are published to various repos for access in different languages.

+#### Versioning
+`mozilla-nimbus-schemas` uses a date-based versioning scheme (`CalVer`).
+The format is `yyyy.m.MINOR`, where `m` is the non-zero-padded month, and `MINOR` is an incrementing number starting from 1 for each month.
+Notably, this `MINOR` number does NOT correspond to the day of the month.
+For example, the second release in June of 2023 would have a version of `2023.6.2`.

+### Python
+Published to PyPI as `mozilla-nimbus-schemas`

+### Typescript
+Published to NPM as `@mozilla/nimbus-schemas`

+### Rust
+Not yet implemented.